The Look That Says "Of Course It Didn't Work"

 When voice feels different than words

 Writing here has been vulnerable in ways I didn’t fully anticipate.
-Putting these thoughts where anyone can read them, knowing that some people who find their way here don’t actually have my best interests at heart.
+Putting these thoughts where anyone can read them, knowing that some people who find their way here don’t always have my best interests at heart.
 That’s been harder than I expected.

 But voice is different.